Andrea L. Mays

 Lecturer III of American Studies and Women, Gender & Sexuality Studies

-Andrea L. Mays holds a PhD in American Studies, focusing on the areas of 20th Century African American Culture and Politics, Visual Culture and Gender Studies.
+Andrea L. Mays holds a PhD in American Studies, focusing on the areas of Black Atlantic Culture, 20th Century African American Culture and Politics, Visual Culture and Gender Studies.
 She has a M.A. in Comparative Literature and Cultural Studies from the University of New Mexico and a B.A. in Communications from George Mason University.
-Mays teaches courses in Race, Class, and Feminism, and Film and Literature Studies in the Department of American Studies and the Women's Studies Program at UNM.
-Mays is currently a UNM Provost General Education Teaching Fellow in Race and Social Justice, and a Board Member of the UNM Feminist Research Institute.
-She is an alumnus of The Aspen Institute’s Roundtable on Racial Equity and a member of the Critical Race Studies in Education Association.
+Mays teaches courses in Race, Class, and Feminism, and Film and Literature Studies in the Department of American Studies and the Women, Gender & Sexuality Studies Program at UNM.
+Mays is an Alumni of the Mellon Foundation Fellowship Program and a UNM Provost General Education Teaching Fellow in Race and Social Justice.
+She is also an alumnus of The Aspen Institute’s Roundtable on Racial Equity.